finjy/GetFlight/README.md

 - JWT authentication
 - LazyCache for caching
 - Serilog for logging
-- xUnit, Moq, and FluentAssertions for testing
+- xUnit, Moq for testing

 ## Architecture
 The project is implemented using a multi-layer architecture: